Associate Professor of Medicine

 Overview

-Dr. Carneiro was Co-Director of the Developmental Therapeutics Program at the Lurie Comprehensive Cancer Center, Northwestern University.
-He was the Director of the postgraduate Developmental Therapeutics Fellowship Program at Northwestern University Feinberg School of Medicine.
-He has published over 110 articles in peer-reviewed journals and multiple book chapters.
-He has been a Principal Investigator or Co-Investigator in over 120 clinical trials.
-He is a member of several professional societies, including the American Society of Clinical Oncology (ASCO), the European Society for Medical Oncology (ESMO), and the American Association of Cancer Research (AACR).
-He represents the Legoretta Cancer Center at the WIN (Worldwide Innovative Networking in Personalized Cancer Medicine) Consortium.
-He is an active AACR Annual Meeting Clinical Trials Committee member and has participated in the ASCO Annual Meeting Scientific Program Committee.
+Prior to joining Brown University, Dr. Carneiro served as Co-Director of the Developmental Therapeutics Program at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University and as Director of the postgraduate Developmental Therapeutics Fellowship Program at Northwestern University Feinberg School of Medicine.
+He has authored more than 130 peer-reviewed publications and multiple book chapters and has served as Principal Investigator or Co-Investigator on more than 100 clinical trials.
+Dr. Carneiro is an active member of several professional societies, including the American Society of Clinical Oncology (ASCO), the European Society for Medical Oncology (ESMO), and the American Association of Cancer Research (AACR).
+He represents the Legorreta Cancer Center at the WIN (Worldwide Innovative Networking in Personalized Cancer Medicine) Consortium, serves as Co-Chair of Genitourinary Disease Committee within the WIN Consortium, and has contributed to the ASCO Annual Meeting Scientific Program Committee and the AACR Annual Meeting Clinical Trials Committee.

 Brown Affiliations